Azure/PyRIT/doc/code/architecture.md

 ## Converters

 Converters are a powerful component that converts prompts to something else.
 They can be stacked and combined and generate multiple outputs (1:N).
-They can be as varied as translating a prompt into a Word document, or rephrasing a prompt in 100 different ways.
+They can be as varied as translating a text prompt into a Word document, rephrasing a prompt in 100 different ways, or adding a text overlay to an image.

 Ways to contribute: Check out our [converter docs](./converters.ipynb) [demos](../demo/4_using_prompt_converters.ipynb) and [code](../../pyrit/prompt_converter/).
 Are there ways prompts can be converted that would be useful for an attack?